 The convenience sampling method was used in this study.
-Random sampling (all middle school students enrolled in a world geography class in the United States) was not used because the entire population was not available for sampling.
+Random sampling (of all middle-school students enrolled in a world geography class in the United States) was not used because the entire population was not available for sampling.
 State departments of education and local school districts have strict policies in place regarding when and if participation in research projects is allowed.

-Sales representatives submitted names of classroom educators have shown an interest in participating in educational research projects or who were in the process of evaluating social studies textbooks.
+Sales representatives submitted names of classroom educators who have shown an interest in participating in educational research projects or who were in the process of evaluating world geography textbooks.